lrleon/samsung/codeBook.md

   has factor for the activity.
 * get.and.clean.samsung.data(filename): invokes the above functions (in order) and save the resulting data frame in filename.
-If filename is not specified, then the file name will be "samsung-tidy.txt"
+If filename is not specified, then the file name will be "samsung-tidy.txt".
+This file can be loaded as a R data frame calling read.table("samsung-tidy.txt")

 The final order of a row is: subject, activity and variables in the same order presented in the previous section.
 The row length is 81 in both